zaidmohd/azure_arc/docs/azure_jumpstart_arcbox/DataOps/_index.md

 ### Point-in-time restore

-Arc-enabled SQL Managed Instance is deployed as part of the ArcBox_DataOps deployment.
+Arc-enabled SQL Managed Instance is deployed as part of ArcBox deployment.
 By default [automatic backups](/azure/azure-arc/data/point-in-time-restore#automatic-backups) of the databases is enabled in Arc-enabled SQL MI .
 Full backup is performed when a new database is created or restored and subsequent full backups are performed weekly.
 Differential backups are taken every 12 hours and transaction log backups every 5 minutes.
 Default retention period of these backups is 7 days and is [configurable](/azure/azure-arc/data/point-in-time-restore#configure-retention-period).

 This article provides instructions on how to perform point in time restore from the automatic backups available in Arc-enabled SQL MI to recover lost or corrupted data.